 <strong>A cull of 200 Canada geese on Lake Windermere has been announced by Lake District officials</strong>

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Lake District officials have announced a cull of 200 Canada geese on Lake Windermere, after complaints that the birds? droppings were damaging the quality of the lake?s water.

 The work will start in the spring and further culls of the non-native bird could later be carried out on Windermere and on other lakes in the area, including Coniston and Grasmere.